Izzy Grosof's portrait - A nonbinary person with their head and shoulders visible, wearing a white scoop-necked top with large purple flowers.

 Here’s an archive of my job market materials.

-A good way to contact me is via my Mastodon account, @isaacg@mathstodon.xyz.
+A good way to contact me is via my email at the bottom of the page, or via my Mastodon account, @isaacg@mathstodon.xyz.

 Here’s some art I made: